 Lynn Kessler Blevins

-Recruiting Director, Director of Youth Development, Prime Mentality Director and 12 ASICS Head Coach
+Associate Girls Club Director overseeing Recruiting, Youth Development, and Club Culture/Wellness, 12 ASICS Head Coach

 Lynn Kessler Blevins brings many years of experience in playing, coaching, and scouting the game of volleyball to her company Best Approach Volleyball Services and proudly, to Prime Volleyball Club.
 Growing up in Laguna Beach CA., a graduate of Laguna Beach High School, a product of Laguna Beach High School volleyball, Lynn spent her youth playing volleyball on the beach as well as in the gym.
 One of the original players for Orange County Volleyball Club spanning 6 years, Lynn then earned a full ride scholarship to Div 1 Cal Poly, San Luis Obispo where she was a four year starter for Mike Wilton from ’82-‘85.
 She was then drafted to play in the inaugural year of Women’s Major League Professional Volleyball.